-Brunson graduated from Auburn High School and, after spending one year at Auburn University in 1976-1977, he joined the United States Navy where he became a hospital corpsman.
-The Navy gave him the opportunity to spend four years doing health associated work, including performing medical inspections.
+Brunson graduated from Auburn High School and spent one year at Auburn University (1976-1977).
+He joined the United States Navy, where he became a hospital corpsman.
+The Navy gave him the opportunity to spend four years doing health-associated work, including performing medical inspections.
 Brunson credits his naval experience with inspiring him to pursue a career in medicine.
 Prior to his enlistment, he had never met an African American physician.

-In 1991 Brunson moved to Jackson, Mississippi to become a member of the University of Mississippi Medical Center faculty.
+In 1991, Brunson moved to Jackson, Mississippi to become a member of the University of Mississippi Medical Center (UMMC) faculty.
 He remains on that faculty at that institution.
-He also currently serves as a professor of anesthesiology at Ole Miss and is the institution’s senior advisor to the Vice Chancellor for External Affairs.
+He also currently serves as a professor of anesthesiology at UMMC and is the institution’s senior advisor to the vice chancellor for external affairs.
 Brunson is the state director of the Mississippi Society of Anesthesiologists and an advisor to the U.S. Food and Drug Administration.

-Brunson is the first African American chief of staff at the University of Mississippi Medical Center in Jackson.
+Brunson was the first African American chief of staff at the University of Mississippi Medical Center in Jackson.
 Previously, he held the presidency of the Mississippi Medical and Surgical Association.

 In 2012, Brunson was a recipient of the Martha Myers Role Model Award, an award given to University of Alabama Medical School alumni as an inspiration to current scholars.

 Currently, Brunson is obtaining his Ph.D. in health services research and health systems administration.
-On August 1, 2014 Dr. Claude Brunson will make history becoming the first President of the 4,600 member Mississippi Medical Association.
+On August 1, 2014 Dr. Claude Brunson will make history becoming the first African American president of the 4,600 member Mississippi Medical Association.